damongolding/Perch-resources/readme.md

 ### Hidden region indicator

 ##### Word of warning.
 This was is build for a spesific need, therefore it is not very robust.
+By all mean use/mod this but if you upgrade it drop me a line :)

 This tweak inserts a new column into the region table on the page edit page.
 It was build for a region that does not use multiple items.
 To use include the php script to your UI include file in 'perch/addons/plugins/ui/_config.inc' (example file included).

 Example:
 A example content templet is included in the 'content' folder.
-It basicaly wraps conent in a perch:if statement.
+Basicaly you ould wrap your conent in a perch:if statement.
+If the script does not find the the perch:if statement it will display the region as 'displayed'.